Colorado snowstorm triggers blizzard warnings, slows air traffic

 No road closures were in effect, although roads were snow packed and icy throughout the state, said Mindy Crane, spokeswoman for the Colorado Department of Transportation.

-A snow plough was involved in an accident with another vehicle near Empire, putting the motorist in the hospital, she said.
+A snow plow was involved in an accident with another vehicle near Empire, putting the motorist in the hospital, she said.

 The storm front was forecast to move southeast out of Colorado and into the Texas panhandle by Monday, the weather service said.